Carbon Footprint Reduction Strategies for SMEs

 • SMEs operating across borders are well-positioned to share green technologies globally, enhancing knowledge transfer and emissions reduction capabilities worldwide.

 • Cross-border collaboration allows adaptation of technologies like renewable energy, EV infrastructure, and energy efficiency software to local contexts faster.
-Resulting optimizations and cost savings enable wider global adoption.
+Resulting optimisations and cost savings enable wider global adoption.

 • Partnerships between SME sustainability leaders and developing country SMEs can build climate transition capacity through staff exchanges, training programs, and application of mature green technologies.